tadeisaac/totemshub/README.md

 - Fork the repo
 - Clone it using Git
 - Create a new  branch using Git
-- Create markdown file and do the assignment in an IDE of your choice
+- Create a new folder and initialise it with your name
+- Create your solution files in the folder and format it/them with markdown
 - Add your new file(s) using Git
 - Commit
 - Push to your  commit to your remote origin